FAQs

 What is the purpose of the Membership Agreement?

-The third document an organization must submit in order to become a Signatory to the Poseidon Principles is the Membership Agreement.
-This document outlines legal obligations for Signatories.
+The third document an organisation must submit in order to become a signatory is the Membership Agreement.
+This document outlines legal obligations for signatories.
 The Membership Agreement is available on the website.

 What is the purpose of the Self-Assessment?